Last Updated: January 1, 2024

 Paylocity will not disclose or disseminate any biometric data to anyone other than its authorized vendors and clients without/unless:

-Paylocity shall retain any client’s employee’s biometric data in Paylocity’s possession only until the first of the following occurs:
+Paylocity shall retain any client’s employee’s biometric data collected via our timekeeping devices and attachments only until the first of the following occurs:

 Paylocity and its vendors shall use a reasonable standard of care to store, transmit, and protect from disclosure any paper or electronic biometric data collected.
 Such storage, transmission, and protection from disclosure shall be performed in a manner that is the same as or more protective than the manner in which Paylocity stores, transmits, and protects from disclosure other confidential and sensitive information, including personal information that can be used to uniquely identify an individual or an individual’s account or property, such as genetic markers, genetic testing information, account numbers, PINs, driver’s license numbers and social security numbers.